conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 For a complete list of conda config commands, see the `command reference <../../commands/conda-config>`.
-The same list is available at the command prompt by running
-``conda config --help``.
+The same list is available at the Terminal or Anaconda Prompt by running ``conda config --help``.

 TIP: Conda supports :doc:`tab completion <enable-tab-completion>`